-2017 Peer Group.
-When developing a proposed list of our peer group companies to be used in connection with making compensation decisions for 2017, Radford re-examined our compensation philosophy and peer group criteria and companies to recommend changes to our 2016 peer group company list to reflect our growth, the increase in our revenues and market capitalization and the consolidation in our industry.
-Radford recommended companies:

-- in the life sciences industry (specifically biotechnology and specialty bio/pharma companies) with commercial products on the market; - with revenue of approximately one-fourth (0.25x) to three times (3x) our then-projected revenue (resulting in a range of generally \$350 million to \$4 billion in revenue); - with market values of approximately one-fourth (0.25x) to four times (4x) our market capitalization at the time (resulting in a range of between \$2.3 billion to \$36 billion in market capitalization); and - primarily located in the United States with a secondary focus on companies that are headquartered in Europe.

-Based on these criteria, in August 2016, to form our 2017 peer group, Radford recommended, and our compensation committee approved. eliminating from our peer group Anacor Pharmaceuticals, Inc. (which was acquired since the 2016 peer group company list was approved).

 2018 Peer Group.
+When developing a proposed list of peer companies to be used in connection with making compensation decisions for 2018, Radford re-examined our compensation philosophy and peer group criteria and companies to recommend changes to our 2017 peer group company list to reflect our growth, the increase in our revenues and market capitalization and the consolidation in our industry.
+Radford recommended considering companies:

+- in the life sciences industry (specifically biotechnology and specialty bio/pharma companies) with commercial products on the market; - with revenue of approximately one-fourth (0.25x) to three times (3x) our then-projected revenue (resulting in a range of \$375 million to \$5 billion in revenue); - with market values of approximately one-fourth (0.25x) to four times (4x) our market capitalization at the time (resulting in a range of between \$2.3 billion to \$36 billion in market capitalization); and - primarily located in the U.S. with a secondary focus on companies that are headquartered in Europe.

+Based on these criteria, in August 2017, to form our 2018 peer group, Radford recommended, and our compensation committee approved, eliminating Actelion Ltd. and Medivation, Inc. (which were acquired since the 2017 peer group company list was approved) from our peers and adding Bioverativ Inc. to form our 2018 peer group.

-When developing a proposed list of our peer group companies to be used in connection with making compensation decisions for 2018, Radford recommended companies based on the same criteria used for the 2017 peer group, adjusted for then-current revenue and market values.
-Based on these criteria, in August 2017, Radford recommended, and our compensation committee approved, eliminating Actelion Ltd. and Medivation, Inc. (which were acquired since the 2017 peer group company list was approved) from our peers and adding Bioverativ Inc. to form our 2018 peer group.
+2019 Peer Group.
+When developing a proposed list of peer companies to be used in connection with making compensation decisions for 2019, Radford recommended companies based on the same criteria used for the 2018 peer group, adjusted for then-current revenue and market values.
+Based on these criteria, in October 2018, Radford recommended, and our compensation committee approved, eliminating Bioverativ Inc. (which was acquired since the 2018 peer group company list was approved), Shire plc (which announced its intent to be acquired in May 2018) and The Medicines Company (which fell below the then-current revenue criteria) from our peers and adding Exelixis, Inc. (which met both the revenue and market capitalization criteria) and Nektar Therapeutics, Neurocrine Biosciences, Inc. and Sarepta Therapeutics, Inc. (which each met the market capitalization criteria) to form our 2019 peer group.

-Peer Group Inclusion
+Pe Peer Group Inclusion

-Name 2016 2017 2018
+Name 2017 2018 2019

-Actelion Ltd. / ✓
+Actelion Ltd. 1

-Alexion Pharmaceuticals, Inc. ✓ ✓ ✓
+Alexion Pharmaceuticals, Inc. 1 1 1

-Alkermes plc / ✓ ✓
+Alkermes plc 1 1 1

-Anacor Pharmaceuticals, Inc. ✓

-BioMarin Pharmaceutical Inc. ✓ ✓ ✓
+BioMarin Pharmaceutical Inc. 1 1 1

-Bioverativ Inc. ✓
+Bioverativ Inc. 1

-Endo International plc / ✓ ✓
+Endo International plc 1 1 1

-Horizon Pharma plc ✓ ✓ ✓
+Exelixis, Inc. 1

+Horizon Therapeutics plc (formerly Horizon Pharma plc) 1 1 1

-ncyte Corporation ✓ ✓ 1
+Incyte Corporation 1 1 1

-onis Pharmaceuticals, Inc. ✓ ✓ 1
+Ionis Pharmaceuticals, Inc. 1 1 1

-Mallinckrodt plc ✓ ✓ ✓
+Mallinckrodt plc 1 1 1

-Medivation, Inc. ✓ ✓
+Medivation, Inc. 1

+Nektar Therapeutics 1

+Neurocrine Biosciences, Inc. 1

-Regeneron Pharmaceuticals, Inc. / ✓ ✓
+Regeneron Pharmaceuticals, Inc. 1 1 1

+Sarepta Therapeutics, Inc. 1

-Seattle Genetics Inc. ✓ ✓ ✓
+Seattle Genetics Inc. 1 1 1

-Shire plc / ✓ ✓
+Shire plc 1 1

-The Medicines Company ✓ ✓ ✓
+The Medicines Company 1 1

-United Therapeutics Corporation ✓ ✓ ✓
+United Therapeutics Corporation 1 1 1

-Vertex Pharmaceuticals Incorporated ✓ ✓ ✓
+Vertex Pharmaceuticals Incorporated 1 1 1

 Peer Group Metrics (\$ in millions)

-Peer Revenue - 50th Percentile 780 1,144 1,226
+Peer Revenue - 50th Percentile 1,144 1,226 1,221

-Jazz Revenue 1,278 1,352 1,528
+Jazz Revenue 1,352 1,528 1,687

-Jazz Revenue Percentile Rank 62nd 55th 56th
+Jazz Revenue Percentile Rank 55th 56 th 65 th

-Peer Market Cap - 50 th Percentile 9,812 8,229 8,785
+Peer Market Cap - 50 th Percentile 8,229 8,785 8,234

-Jazz Market Cap 9,301 8,683 9,152
+Jazz Market Cap 8,683 9,152 10,576

-Jazz Market Cap Percentile Rank 47th 51 st 57th
+Jazz Market Cap Percentile Rank 51st 57th 67th